The-Marcy-Lab-School/Fall-2022-Curriculum-BMC/se-unit-x/lesson-1-linked-lists/linked-lists.md

 ## isCyclic

-This is not a method of linked lists but a method whose _input_ is a linked list.
+This is not a method of linked lists but a method whose _input_ is the head of a linked list.
 It should return `true` if the linked list contains a cycle, `false` otherwise.

 ```js
 const list = new LinkedList();